Senators Clash Over How Soon To Reopen The Economy

 Ohio Sen. Sherrod Brown, the ranking Democrat on the committee, accused the Trump administration of pushing businesses to reopen prematurely, without adequate safeguards for workers.

-"How many workers should give their lives to increase our GDP by half-a-percent?"
+"How many workers should give their lives to increase our GDP by half a percent?"
 Brown asked.

 Sen. Pat Toomey, R-Pa., countered: "The longer that we continue a shutdown — when weeks turn into months — doesn't that necessarily increase the risk that some businesses will fail, some jobs won't be there to go back to?"
-The Treasury secretary agreed.

-Mnuchin and Powell said the Fed's emergency lending programs for mid-sized businesses and state and local governments should be up and running by the end of this month.
+Mnuchin and Powell said the Fed's emergency lending programs for midsize businesses and for state and local governments should be up and running by the end of this month.

 Sen. Elizabeth Warren, D-Mass., complained that those programs — authorized by Congress with some $450 billion in seed money — do not including binding requirements that loan recipients keep workers on the payroll.